deshartman/crelay-ivr-replacement/server/assets/ivrWalkContext.md

 - Each call connects to an IVR system that presents audio menu options
 - You must listen to and parse the spoken menu prompts
 - Do not speak at ALL, since there is no human on the call.
-- Only send DTMF tones to change the menu state and transcribe audio.
+- Only send DTMF tones to change the menu state using the "send-dtmf" tool and transcribe audio to build up a new context of the menu structure.

 ### 2. Menu Analysis and Response
 When you receive audio from an IVR menu, you must: